deborahdelgaudio/CurrencyConverter/README.md

 # CurrencyConverter
 Web API that offers endpoint `/convert`, to convert currencies using last 90 days conversion rates from [European Central Bank](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml).
 The endpoint accepts GET requests with a query string, for more information perform a GET request to `/convert` without any parameter.
-The data source provide conversion rates day by day, so a reference date it's not required for the conversion, the last conversion rate available will be used.
+The data source provides conversion rates day by day, so a reference date it's not required for the conversion, the last conversion rate available will be used.

 The application can be run into a docker container or locally installing dependencies from `requirments.txt`.